-Though saftely lights are present at all platforms and vessels only manned platforms Tyra East and West are fully illuminated.
-Light and illumination may attract seabirds when it is dark or under certain weather conditions..
-There is observations at Maersk Oil showing that the platforms may function as a resting place for seabirds, and rare observations of fatalities.
+Though safety lights are present at all platforms and vessels only the manned platform Tyra East and West are fully illuminated and once the decommissioning is finished only Tyra East will be illuminated.
+Light and illumination may attract seabirds when it is dark or under certain weather conditions.
+There are observations at Maersk Oil showing that the platforms may function as a resting place for seabirds.
 The potential attraction is related to individuals, and is not assessed to have an effect on the North Sea population.